 - Enhance the healing effects of “sound healing” practices

-- Utilize network spinal analysis for transformation and healing
+- Support network spinal analysis, acupuncture, and other “energy work” modalities for transformation and healing

 - Transform neglect into appreciation and care